shapeshed/jekyll.shapeshed.com/_posts/2006-03-01-why_isnt_my_site_top_of_google.md

 ---
 layout: post
 title: Why Isn't My Site Top Of Google?
-excerpt: One of the most common questions asked by clients is 'Why isn't my site top of Google?'
+description: One of the most common questions asked by clients is 'Why isn't my site top of Google?'
 This is totally understandable but explaining rankings in search engines can be a mystery.
 This article attempts to discuss some general principles to improve rankings.
 categories: [SEO, Google]
 ---
 ## The mystery of Google